 - 1/2 teaspoon freshly ground black pepper

-- 1 cup turkey or homemade chicken stock, or low-sodium canned chicken broth
+- 1 to 1 3/4 cups turkey or homemade chicken stock, or low-sodium canned chicken broth

 - 3 large eggs, lightly beaten

 - 1. Cook the bacon in a large skillet or Dutch oven over medium heat until crisp and browned, about 12 minutes.
 Remove the bacon from the pan with a slotted spoon and transfer it to paper towels to drain.
-Pour off and discard all but 3 tablespoons of the bacon drippings.
+Pour off all but 3 tablespoons bacon drippings.

 - 3. Transfer the contents of the pan to a large bowl and add the parsley, sage, remaining 3/4 teaspoon salt, and the pepper and mix to combine.
 Add the bread and gently stir again.